 - 2012 – 2015 Passats

-If you own one of the above Volkswagen vehicles, don’t panic…Here’s a few things you want to keep in mind as the situation continues to unfold.
+If you own one of the above Volkswagen vehicles, don’t panic.
+Here are a few things you want to keep in mind as the situation unfolds.

-Six Things You Need to Know About the Volkswagen Dieselgate Scandal
+Six Things to Know About the 2015 Dieselgate Scam

-1) Volkswagen Dealers are Just as Mad as You are – This scandal has affected the VW dealerships just as hard, if not harder, as it’s affected you.
-Franchised VW dealerships are owned by business people who have invested a ton of money to become the local Volkswagen dealer.
+Franchised VW dealerships are owned by business people who have invested a ton of money in becoming the local Volkswagen dealer.
 This kind of publicity doesn’t make life any easier to sell more cars.

 If Volkswagen cannot fix the emissions issue without a significant drop in the vehicle’s fuel economy or performance, you can expect resale values to fall much further.

 In addition, the above sites will tell you which dealerships in your local area are currently the most flexible with their new car pricing.
-These sites provide valuable information for anyone thinking about buying or leasing a new car or truck.
+These sites provide valuable information for anyone considering buying or leasing a new car or truck.